Konstantinos-Chatzistavrou/Threat-Watch/SECURITY.md

 We are committed to safeguarding your data and ensuring a secure browsing experience.
 Here are some of the security measures we have implemented:

-• No data collection: Being completely serverless, ad free and privacy-focused, our app doesn't collect any data or logs from it's users.
+• **No data collection**: Being completely serverless, ad free and privacy-focused, our app doesn't collect any data or logs from it's users.

-• Data Encryption: All the data are saved in the users'devices, making the data completely private.
+• **Data Encryption**: All the data are saved in the users'devices, making the data completely private.

-• Secure Connection: Our app communicates over secure HTTPS connections to ensure the confidentiality of your information.
+• **Secure Connection**: Our app communicates over secure HTTPS connections to ensure the confidentiality of your information.

-• Regular Security Audits: We conduct regular security audits and assessments to identify and address potential vulnerabilities.
+• **Regular Security Audits**: We conduct regular security audits and assessments to identify and address potential vulnerabilities.

 ## Privacy Policy